 Montsant is one of the newest D.O.s or appellations in Spain, having been officially recognized in 2001.
 Yet, vines have been cultivated in this part of southern Catalunya since Roman times; the Roman historian Pliny praised the wines of this wonderful region, calling them “some of the best in the Empire.”
 At the height of their renown, vintages were shipped to the Roman capital, Rome.
 Sadly, after the Western Roman Empire fell wine production all but stopped in Catalunya.
 The invading Gothic and Vandal tribes from the North, in addition to the Moors from North-Africa, saw to that!

 The Tarragona region started producing wine once more in the Middle Ages when vines were re-introduced by monks, who had relocated from the Burgundy region and the Rhine in Germany.
-They arrived bringing their unique wine knowledge to Catalunya and a thriving industry once again prospered.
-Trade with the Americas in the 1700s also brought great prosperity to the Catalan wine trade, although the arrival of the Phylloxera louse in the late 1800s devastated many of the area’s vineyards.
+They arrived bringing their unique wine knowledge to Catalunya, and a thriving industry once again prospered.
+Trade with the Americas in the 1700s also brought great prosperity to the Catalan wine trade.
+However, the arrival of the Phylloxera louse in the late 1800s devastated many of the area’s vineyards.

 Montsant continued to exist in Tarragona’s shadow in the 20th century, until growers successfully petitioned to have their sub-region legally recognized as an independent D.O. in 2001.
 Prior to that year, it was previously known as the Falset sub-zone of the Tarragona appellation.
 Encouraged by their recent award of an independent status, growers in the new Montsant zone started increasing their vineyard plantings and more actively promoting their delicious wines.
 Today, the region has over 2000 hectares under vine and over 45 wine growers are making wine in Montsant.

 The region is located in one of southern Catalunya’s most scenic areas and surrounds its more famous cousin, Priorat.
 Nestled in the shadows of that region’s famous slate hills, vineyards grow along the mountainsides and on the slopes among olive trees and spectacular forests.
-However, despite Montsant’s close proximity to Priorat, the terroir is quite distinctive which is reflected in the wine style.
-Montsant’s vineyards tend to be planted on granite, sandy soils, which can give generous grape yields in the right conditions.
-In contrast, Priorat is famous for it’s unique, porous and slate like sols – llicorella in Catalan – which naturally being unfertile gives low yields and extremely concentrated wines.
+However, despite Montsant’s proximity to Priorat, the terroir is quite distinctive, which is reflected in the wine style.
+Montsant’s vineyards tend to be planted on granite, sandy soil, which can give generous grape yields in the right conditions.
+In contrast, Priorat is famous for it’s unique, porous, and slate-like sols – llicorella in Catalan – which naturally being unfertile gives low yields and extremely concentrated wines.
 Climatically, the region enjoys a relatively benign Mediterranean climate with continental influences.
 The summer growing season tends to be dry, with a risk of rainfall, at harvest time.
 Frost damage is also quite rare, another contributing factor to the generally plentiful yields enjoyed by growers in the region.